 Sure, it will be crowded, but come summer the days are long and the weather is great, and there are music festivals—especially opera—all over Austria.
 You can usually find good hotel deals, except in Salzburg during its six-week classical music festival (one of the biggest in Europe).

 Why book in January?
 Six months out, you can still lock in the most charming hotels and the guides with special insider access; delay longer and you’ll be stuck with mediocre options for both.

-Hawaii for Fall
+Hawaii for the Holidays